unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `tertiary`

-> This attribute gives the tertiary order value to the characters matched.
+> This attribute value gives the tertiary order value to the characters matched.
 The value is a simple integer between -128 and +127 inclusive, or a space separated list of such integers.
 If missing, the value for all the characters matched is 0.
 We consider the tertiary value for a matched character in the string.
 >
 > * If the value is 0 then the character is considered to have a primary order as specified in its order value and is a primary character.
 > * If the value is non zero, then the order value must be zero otherwise it is an error.
 The character is considered as a tertiary character for the purposes of ordering.